madqueensaph/.dotfiles/.github/README.md

 # .dotfiles #

-My configuration files; mainly intended for me to set up my environment after installation.
+My configuration files and other important files; mainly intended for me to set up my environment after installation.